 A System Approach

-In order to design for maximum server energy efficiency, all components of the server can to be considered, and as many as practicable measured for their contribution to power consumption and power dissipation (in the case of fans and air flow controllers), as well as the relationship between all those components in regard to the TDP of the server.
+In order to design for maximum server energy efficiency, all components of the server are to be considered, and as many as practicable measured for their contribution to power consumption and power dissipation (in the case of fans and air flow controllers), as well as the relationship between all those components in regard to the TDP (Total Design Power) of the server.
 As such, the design of an ultra-efficient server crucially relies on a repeatable, deterministic methodology for measuring maximum power consumed.
 For this embodiment, both Idle Power Consumption (IPC), which represents the power consumed by the device when it is powered up and ready but has negligible computational load (idle), and Total Design Power (TDP), which represents the maximum power a server will consume under full computational load, will be considered as the measure of energy consumption.
 TDP is important to server customers because it allows a well-engineered design of the power distribution infrastructure and the HVAC provisioning in order to have a smooth running data center with the high reliability and availability of the services the IT equipment is intended to provide.
 IPC is important because most servers spend 80-90% of their operational existence in the idle state.
 Accurate measurements of the TDP of a server are currently unavailable on standard servers.
 Anecdotal TDP measurements for a server are sometimes available from third parties, however these are always very inaccurate (sometimes as much as 50% too low) and only applicable to the particular configuration tested by the third party.
 This last part is very important because conventional servers can have widely varying arrays of possible components, resulting in a configuration matrix for just one model of server that numbers in the tens of thousands.

 All servers will consume varying amounts of power depending on the instantaneous load on the computational components as well as on the power supply and cooling system.
 As the computational load increases, so does the power consumed by the server.
 Once the components are operating at their maximum capacity, all electrical components in the server will be theoretically operating at their maximum and TDP should then be measured.
 Figure 1/conventional shows the TDP curve for servers designed under a conventional methodology, and Figure 1/Lopoco under the art of this design.
 Comparing the two curves, it is evident that the power consumption is substantially lower for servers produced under the art of this design, yet the server throughput stays similar.